aimee-mcneil-melville/ToDo-Full-Stack/packages/korihi/README.md

 - [ ] Run the tests for the timeline page

-      Filter toe these specific tests with`npm test -- TimelinePageShowsPosts`
+      Filter to these specific tests with`npm test -- TimelinePageShowsPosts`

 ## 2. Authoring posts